lastweek/lastweek.github.io/docs/lego/paper/replication.md

 # Replication, Checkpoint, Logging, and Recovery
 ## Discussion

+- 03/25/18:
+    - Revisit RAMCloud, which has a very similar goal with Lego.
+It keeps a full copy of data in DRAM, use disk to ensure crash consistency.
+The key assumption of RAMCloud is the battery-backed DRAM or PM on its disk side.
+    - We don't need to provide a 100% recoverable model.
+Our goal here is to reduce the failure probabilities introduced by more components.
+Let us say Lego do the persist in a batching fashion, instead of per-page.
+We are not able to recover if and only if failure happen *while* we do the batch persist.
+But we are safe if failure happen between batched persist.
+    - That actually also means we need to checkpoint process state in Processor side.
+We have to save all the process context along with the persisted memory log!
+Otherwise, the memory content is useless, we don't know the exact IP and other things.
+    - I'm wrong. :-)

 - 03/20/18: when memory is enough, use pessimistic replication, when demand is high, use optimistic to save memory components.

 ## Replication